If you’re thinking of owning a husky, you’ll want to know the average prices, and how much you should expect to pay.

-The breeder and the dog’s pedigree will also affect the cost of the dog/puppy.
-Husky’s with a better bloodline and pedigree can be upwards of $2000
+The breeder and the dog’s pedigree will also affect the cost of the husky.
+Husky’s with a “better” bloodline and pedigree can be upwards of $2000.
+By “better” this usually means of show dog quality.

 If you opt for adopting/rescuing a husky, you can expect to pay a lower price of around $200-400.
 Adopting a husky is not just a way to save money, its a great way of giving a dog a home that they’re in need of.
 Although it’s advised to properly do research on the adoption company, and the dog’s profile before going ahead.

 Here are the 20 states where Siberian huskies are the most popular.
-Each average price has been taken from researching multiple websites, breeders and google trends.
+Each average price has been taken from researching multiple websites, breeders, asking friends in the area, and other husky groups.

 The following countries will be covered below for the average pricing of this amazing breed!